-Every day we have 24 hours to speak up for the animals.
+Every day we have 24 hours to speak up for other animals.
 24 hours of pure opportunity to be the voice for those who are not heard by the masses.
 How are you spending them?

 I was scrolling through my posts and I discovered that I talk a lot about being an animal rights activist, but I rarely give you any ideas on what to actually do.
-I completely understand that not everyone knows what to do and how to actually help the animals, and not everyone is extroverted and wants to protest on the streets.
+I completely understand that not everyone knows what to do and how to actually help them, and not everyone is extroverted and wants to protest on the streets.

 I understand that because I am like that.